MIT-Emerging-Talent/2024-group-01-cdsp/data/README.md

 3. Aggregation Errors: Incorrect data aggregation across different categories could lead to inaccuracies.
 4. Data Formatting: The choice of output format (CSV or XLS) could affect data readability and analysis.
 ### Recreation:
-- Visit the FAOSTAT website and access the desired land use dataset.
+- Visit Markup :  [the FAOSTAT website](https://www.fao.org/faostat/en/#data/RL), and access the desired land use dataset.
 - Select relevant categories and elements based on countries, regions, or particular groups.
 - Choose the desired output (table or pivot) and file type (CSV or XLS).
 - Customize the data view with formatting options like comma separation, period separation, etc.